 Summary

-A yellowfin poke bowl is a simple Hawaiian poke bowl made with sushi-grade tuna marinated in soy sauce, sesame oil, and light seasonings.
+A yellowfin tuna poke bowl is a simple dish made with sushi-grade tuna cubes and tossed in a light soy-based sauce. '

 More Tuna Recipes